 Redo data is transported to a standby database using Oracle Net.
-An Oracle Net service name is specified with the SERVICE attribute of the ${\tt LOG\ARCHIVE\DEST\n}$ initialization parameter and is used to transmit redo data to the standby database.
+An Oracle Net service name is specified with the SERVICE attribute of the LOG_ARCHIVE_DEST_n initialization parameter and is used to transmit redo data to the standby database.
 The Oracle Net service name is translated into a connect descriptor that contains the information necessary for connecting to the standby database.

-The SERVICE attribute can be set or changed by using the DGConnectIdentifier configurable database property.
+The SERVICE attribute can be set or changed by using the DGConnectIdentifier database property.
 The DGConnectIdentifier property is set when a database is first added to the configuration.
 Its initial value is the connect identifier that is specified in the optional CONNECT IDENTIFIER IS clause of the ADD DATABASE command.
-If that optional clause is not specified, the initial value of the DGConnectIdentifier property is extracted from the SERVICE attribute of the LOG\ARCHIVE\DEST\n initialization parameter whose DB\UNIQUE\NAME attribute matches the DB\UNIQUE\NAME of the database specified in the ADD DATABASE command.
+If that optional clause is not specified, the initial value of the

+DGConnectIdentifier property is extracted from the SERVICE attribute of the LOG_ARCHIVE_DEST_n initialization parameter whose DB_UNIQUE_NAME attribute matches the DB_UNIQUE_NAME of the database specified in the ADD DATABASE command.

-The DGConnectIdentifier property value is also used to set up the FAL\SERVER and FAL\CLIENT initialization parameters.
-If the DGConnectIdentifier property for any database is changed, SERVICE attribute of the corresponding LOG\ARCHIVE\ DEST n initialization parameter will also be changed.
-In addition the FAL SERVER and FAL\CLIENT initialization parameters will also be updated.
+The DGConnectIdentifier property value is also used to set up the FAL SERVER initialization parameter.
+If the DGConnectIdentifier property for any database is changed, the SERVICE attribute of the corresponding LOG_ARCHIVE_DEST_n initialization parameter will also be changed.
+In addition, the FAL_SERVER initialization parameter will also be updated on every enabled standby database in the configuration.